EmuDeck/emudeck.github.io/docs/emulators/steamos/rmg.md

 ***

-For the following games, place the Nintendo 64DD ROM in `Emulation/roms/n64dd`, **no** additional set-up is required.
+For the following games, place the Nintendo 64DD ROM in `Emulation/roms/n64` or `Emulation/roms/n64dd`, **no** additional set-up is required.
 These games are plug and play.

+To play your games directly through Rosalie's Mupen GUI, your ROMs must be placed in `Emulation/roms/n64`.
+To use Steam ROM Manager or EmulationStation-DE, your ROMs may be either in `Emulation/roms/n64` or `Emulation/roms/n64dd`.

 Either parse your Nintendo 64DD games through the `Nintendo 64 - RMG` parser in Steam ROM Manager or play them directly through EmulationStation-DE.